Faculty

 Western Research Excellence Awards

 In 2023, Western expanded its recognition program to celebrate faculty members at all career stages for exceptional achievements in research, scholarship and/or creative activity.
-We recognize the responsibility and potential for research to significantly contribute to a more equitable, just and inclusive society; therefore, these awards embed advancement of equity, diversity, inclusion, decolinization and accessibility (EDIDA) in the research ecosystem as a central area of celebration.
+We recognize the responsibility and potential for research to significantly contribute to a more equitable, just and inclusive society; therefore, these awards embed advancement of equity, diversity, inclusion, decolonization and accessibility (EDIDA) in the research ecosystem as a central area of celebration.
 Three categories of award are offered.
 Two awards in each category are offered annually: one in the area broadly defined as the natural sciences, engineering and health (research that would be supported by NSERC and CIHR) and one in the social sciences, arts and humanities (research that would, in general, fall under SSHRC's mandate).
-See More
+More Information

 Hellmuth Prizes for Achievement in Research